Skip to contents

 prob_fun

 A function that returns a numeric vector of size nrow(data).
 These numbers should be used to summarise the effect of the considered covariates per person.
 The summarised score is then used in the distr_fun function call that follows internally.
 For example, when using distr_fun="rtexp" (default), the prob_fun should generate the person-specific probability of experiencing the event during 1 time unit.
 Any function may be used, as long as it has a named argument called data.
 Alternatively this argument can be set to a single number, resulting in a fixed summary score being used for every simulated individual at every point in time.
+The formula argument may be used as a convenient alternative if users want to specify a binomial regression model.

 ...